vikashsathe/Digital-Clock/README.md

 # Digital-Clock
-This is my first project of HTML CSS AND JS
+This is My First Project of Digital Clock By Using HTML CSS AND JS